Tooth Extractions Near You

 - To prepare for orthodontic treatment

-Although tooth extractions may be necessary, removing a single tooth can hinder your chewing abilities.
+Although undergoing tooth extractions in Red Deer, AB T4R 2T4 may be necessary, removing a single tooth can hinder your chewing abilities.
 Additionally, it can affect your jaw joint and cause teeth misalignment.
-Your dentist will discuss your tooth-replacement options with you to ensure the health of your mouth.
+Your dentist will discuss your tooth-replacement options with you to ensure the health of your mouth following your visit for teeth extractions in Red Deer.

-To begin, your dentist will administer a local anesthetic to numb your tooth, jawbone and gums.
-To remove the tooth, your dentist will use firm, back and forth rocking motions in order to widen the socket.
+To begin, your dentist will administer a local anesthetic to numb your tooth, jawbone, and gums.
+To remove the tooth, your dentist will use firm, back and forth rocking motions to widen the socket.

 You won’t experience any pain during the procedure as the nerves are numb, however, you will feel the pressure.